+Increased participations purchased for diversification, offset in part by additional participations sold, also contributed to the loan growth noted.
 The types of loans outstanding at December 31 are reflected in the following table.

-2017 2016 2015 (dollars in thousands) Volume Percent Volume Percent Volume Percent Real estate mortgage loans \$489,012 64.7% \$488,311 63.6% \$453,286 61.1% Production and intermediate-term loans 254,198 33.7% 264,265 34.4% 272,071 36.6% Agribusiness loans 10,032 1.3% 12,976 1.7% 13,415 1.8% Rural infrastructure loans 1,256 0.2% 1,413 0.2% 2,416 0.3% Rural residential real estate loans 1,017 0.1% 990 0.1% 1,207 0.2% Total \$755,515 100.0% \$767,955 100.0% \$742,395 100.0%
+2018 2017 2016 (dollars in thousands) Volume Percent Volume Percent Volume Percent Real estate mortgage loans \$522,681 64.7% \$ 489,012 64.7% \$ 488,311 63.6% Production and intermediate-term loans 272,338 33.7% 254,198 33.7% 264,265 34.4% Agribusiness loans 11,311 1.4% 10,032 1.3% 12,976 1.7% Rural infrastructure loans 1,058 0.1% 1,256 0.2% 1,413 0.2% Rural residential real estate loans 885 0.1% 1,017 0.1% 990 0.1% Total \$808,273 100.0% \$ 755,515 100.0% \$ 767,955 100.0%

-Real estate mortgage loans outstanding increased to \$489.0 million, compared with \$488.3 million at year-end 2016, primarily due to moderate loan demand, marketing efforts and the impact of a new branch location, offset by typical and scheduled repayments.
+Real estate mortgage loans outstanding increased 6.9% to \$522.7 million, compared with \$489.0 million at year-end 2017, primarily due to strong customer demand and marketing efforts, offset by typical and scheduled repayments.
 Long-term mortgage loans are primarily used to purchase, refinance or improve real estate.
 These loans have maturities ranging from 5 to 40 years.
 Real estate mortgage loans are also made to rural homeowners.
 By federal regulation, a real estate mortgage loan must be secured by a first lien and may only be made in an amount up to 85% of the original appraised value of the property, or up to 97% of the appraised value, if the loan is guaranteed by certain state, federal, or other governmental agencies.
 The average loan to appraised value of the mortgage loan portfolio is less than 50% and under our current underwriting standards, we loan less than the regulatory limit of 85% of the appraised value of the property.

-The production and intermediate-term loans decreased 3.8% to \$254.2 million compared with 2016 loans of \$264.3 million, primarily due to decreased loan demand for intermediate-term loans and further impacted by scheduled and seasonal repayments.
-In addition, non-scheduled repayments stemming from land and equipment sales on stressed loans impacted the decline in the production and intermediate-term loan portfolio.
-Production loans are used to finance the ongoing operating needs of agricultural producers.
-Production loans generally match the borrower's normal production and marketing cycle, which is typically 12 months.
+The production and intermediate-term loans increased 7.1% to \$272.3 million compared with 2017 loans of \$254.2 million, primarily due to loan participations, strong customer demand and marketing efforts, offset by typical and scheduled repayments.
+Production loans are used to finance the ongoing operating needs of agricultural producers and generally match the borrower's normal production and marketing cycle, which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.
 Our production and intermediate-term loan portfolio shows some seasonality.
 Borrowings increase throughout the planting and growing seasons to meet farmers' operating and capital needs.
-These loans are normally at their lowest levels following the harvest or the sale of livestock and then loan balances increase in the spring and throughout the rest of the year as borrowers fund operating needs and/or purchase livestock.
+These loans are normally at their lowest levels following harvest or the sale of livestock and then loan balances increase in the spring and throughout the rest of the year as borrowers fund operating needs and/or purchase livestock.